 In addition to our regular partners Manchester Camerata and Orchestras Live we’re really pleased to join with the Wordsworth Trust based in Grasmere, Cumbria Development Education Centre and Dan Fox from Sound Intervention to work with young composers from our previous project plus new ones from South Lakeland schools to create a collaborative composition for performance in 2021.

-We will also work with 3 local primary schools and Sandgate School to provide inspiration and input to this composition.
+We have also worked with local primary schools and Sandgate School to provide inspiration and input to this composition.